 A simple plan, really.
 Ron and Draco would stage a fight right outside the curtains that were enclosed around the pedophile.
 Hermione would shriek and claim to tell a teacher and while those three were distracted, Harry would enact her 'prank'.
 She informed the others that she would merely be planting jelly legs on him among a few other things while he was distracted by Ron and Draco.

 In actuality, she would slip the carbon copy of the stone near him.
-On the bed when he sat up or something of the like to see what was going on, then she would yell and claim he had stolen the same stone she had seen Hagrid had extracted from the vault.
+On the bed when he sat up or something of the like to see what was going on, then she would yell and claim he had stolen the same stone she had seen Hagrid extract from the vault.

 No doubt one of her friends would rush off to inform a teacher—Draco or Hermione, she wasn't sure—and in that time she would taunt the pedophile into attacking her.
-It wouldn't be too hard as a.) he already wanted her dead and; b.) the teachers would be arriving soon and if he didn't leave soon he would be in quite the trouble.
+It wouldn't be too hard as a.) he already wanted her dead and; b.) the teachers would be arriving soon and if he didn't leave he would be in quite the spot of trouble.

-It was risky which made it so interesting.
+It was risky, which made it so interesting.
 There were countless other safer plans to dispose of him.
 Key word being safer.